openhab/openhab1-addons/bundles/binding/org.openhab.binding.asterisk/README.md

 # Asterisk Binding

 The Asterisk binding is used to enable communication between openhab and the free and open source PBX solution [Asterisk](http://www.asterisk.org).
-By help of this binding, you can e.g. detect incoming phone calls or determine if someone currently does a phone call.
-In combination with other bindings (e.g. the Samsung TV Binding) you can display caller IDs on your TV.
+This binding detects incoming phone calls or if someone makes a phone call.
+In combination with other bindings (e.g., the Samsung TV Binding) you can display caller IDs on your TV.

 ## Binding Configuration